sami-badawi/shapelogic-scala/docs/index.md

 ## Long Term Goals ##

-To serve as a framework that makes it natural to create hybrid approach to [object recognition](http://shapelogicscala.org//knowledge/) using both machine learning and symbolic A.I. with some of the following techniques:
+ShapeLogic Scala goal is be a natural framework for hybrid approach to object recognition combining machine learning and symbolic A.I.
+Using some of the following techniques:

 * Machine learning
   * Logistic regression, Naive Bayes or random forest
   * Neural network